-Check that their coaches are a positive influence and never make derogatory comments
+Check that their coaches are a positive influence and never make negative comments

-about weight.
-Use coaches that stress motivation and enthusiasm rather than body size
+Work with coaches that stress motivation and enthusiasm, not body size and shape.

-Keep a watch on social influences and teammates.
-Make sure they are promoting healthy
+Keep a watch on social influences, social media, and teammates.
+Make sure they are

 on the scale.

 Watch out for symptoms of eating disorders.
-These include unusual or obsessive behaviors
+These include abnormal or obsessive behaviors

-regarding food or exercise, changes in weight, and changes in skin, hair, and nails
+about food or exercise.
+It also includes changes in weight, and changes in skin, hair,

-caused by malnutrition.
-Disordered eating can also lead to abnormal or missed periods
+and nails caused by malnutrition.
+Disordered eating can also lead to abnormal or missed

-in young women and calcium and bone loss.
-These things put young women at higher risk
+periods in young women, and calcium and bone loss.
+These things put young women at

-for broken bones (fractures) and other bone problems.
-If you have any concerns, take
+higher risk for broken bones (fractures) and other bone problems.
+If you have any

-your child to see his or her healthcare provider.
+concerns, take your child to see their healthcare provider.

-Seek help from a mental health professional right away if your child shows warning
+Get help from a mental health provider right away if your child shows warning signs